Children's Own Poetry

 Betsan (Year 6) bravely popped up to sing a verse of Vera Lynn's 'White Cliffs of Dover' (unaccompanied!) in our KS2 assembly; we think she should think about a role in our end of year performance based on how hauntingly beautiful her singing voice is...

-We are all looking forward to hearing more pop-up-poets from KS1 as well as KS2 and to watching some pop-up-performances soon as well.
+We are all looking forward to hearing more from our KS1 and KS2 pop-up-poets and to watching some pop-up-performances soon as well.

 Year 6 English Challenge